Some inherited gene mutations have been linked to breast cancer. These include mutations in the following genes:

 Some support groups are tailored to BRCA1/2 carriers and people with BRCA1/2-related breast cancers.

 Our Support section offers a list of resources to help find a local or on-line support group.
 For example, FORCE is an organization that has on-line support for women affected by hereditary breast and/or ovarian cancer.
 Sharsheret is an organization that has on-line support for Jewish women affected by hereditary breast and/or ovarian cancer.

 Komen Support Resources

 Your family history of breast cancer and other health conditions is important to discuss with your health care provider.
 This information helps your provider understand your risk of breast cancer.

-The Office of the Surgeon General and the National Human Genome Research Institute (part of the National Institutes of Health, Department of Health and Human Services) created an online tool called “My Family Health Portrait” that you can use to create a chart of your family’s health history.
-This chart may be useful in discussions with your provider about your family history of breast cancer and/or other health conditions.
+The Office of the Surgeon General created an online tool called “My Family Health Portrait” that you can use to create a chart of your family’s health history.
+This chart may be useful when you talk with your provider about your family history of breast cancer and other health conditions.